 which induces a homotopy equivalence in $K$-theory.
 More specifically, the map in $K$-theory is identified with the homotopy equivalence

-where $\pi_i$ denotes the projection onto the $i$-th factor and the sum corresponds to the loop sum.
+where $\pi_i$ denotes the projection onto the $i$-th factor and the sum/difference is induced by the loop sum.
 Clearly each of the maps $K(q^w_n)$, $K(j_n)$, and $K(\tau_n)$, is a homotopy equivalence if any one of them is a homotopy equivalence.

-The functors $\{\tau_n\}_{n \geq 1}$ are compatible with respect to $n \geq 1$ in the sense that the following diagrams of exact functors commute:
+The functors $\{\tau_n\}_{n \geq 1}$ are compatible with respect to $n \geq 1$, in the sense that the following diagrams of exact functors commute